The Connection Between Migraines and Neck Pain

 Working with a physical therapist to alleviate the core cause of your pain can significantly improve your quality of life, and may be able to eliminate migraines and tension headaches from being a major disturbance in your life.
 While in some cases chronic migraines are indeed the result of a medical concern or dietary issue, you may be surprised by how often the result is something that can be resolved with targeted exercises and stretches with an experienced physical therapist.
 In addition, you may find that the problems you’ve been having with shoulder mobility — or shooting pains down your arms and hands — often spring from compressed nerves in your upper vertebrae.

 Untreated neck pain can even lead to issues you might never expect, such as balance problems or trouble gripping objects.
 That’s because each of the nerve roots located in your upper vertebrae are connected to other parts of your body, from your biceps to each of your little fingers.

 How can neck pain and headaches be treated?

 Once we’ve pinpointed the main cause of your neck pain and stiffness, as well as headaches that we’ve determined stem from upper vertebrae issues, we’ll develop a treatment plan with you.
 In your sessions, you’ll be taken through moves that build strength and flexibility.
 Our team of physical therapists will also help you learn how to better position yourself during your daily life to avoid relapses, including ergonomic and posture tips.

-Contact Us Today at Lillington, NC Center so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.
+TODAY at Total Body Therapy & Wellness in Lillington, NC so we can help you quickly resolve the debilitating neck pain you’re feeling now – and learn how to prevent it in the future.